lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/TailwindGuide.md

 To utilize this, you must follow the naming convention described in the [next section](#tailwind-configuration-for-a-package).

-Tailwind provides a feature that if a class is not found in the code base, the CSS will be purged and thus reduce the CSS bundle.
+Tailwind provides a feature that purges CSS classes that are not found in the code base, thus reducing the final CSS bundle size.

-!> **IMPORTANT:** If the classes are duplicated in the site and the package, **the site's CSS will always win**.
+!> **IMPORTANT:** If class names are duplicated in the site and the package, **the site's CSS will always have precedence**.

 ### Tailwind Configuration for a Package